 Obesity hypoventilation syndrome (OHS)Pickwickian syndrome

 The exact cause of OHS is not known.
-Researchers believe OHS results from a defect in the brain's control over breathing.
+It is believed that OHS results from a defect in the brain's control over breathing.
 Excess weight against the chest wall also makes it harder for the muscles to draw in a deep breath and to breathe quickly enough.
+This worsens the brain's breathing control.
 As a result, the blood contains too much carbon dioxide and not enough oxygen.

 The main symptoms of OHS are due to lack of sleep and include: